CHICAGO NURSING HOME ABUSE LAWYER

 What Does Nursing Home Abuse Look Like?

-General warning signs of abuse and negligence may include frequent arguments between the patient and the caregiver, the staff’s refusal to allow visitors to be alone with the patient or an unusually long delay before the visitor is permitted to see the patient.
+General warning signs of abuse and negligence may include frequent arguments between the patient and the caregiver, the staff’s refusal to allow visitors to be alone with the patient, or an unusually long delay before the nursing home permits the visitor to see the patient.
 As a clear-minded advocate for your loved one, you should be given the option to refuse medical treatment on behalf of your loved one who is residing in a nursing home.
 If you see that your loved one is overly medicated any time you visit, speak with your own doctor or if the resident has a doctor outside of the living facility that you trust, ask them about specific mediations.

 Signs of Nursing Home Abuse or Neglect